 Open: Year-round, for day use from 9 am to 6 pm (reservation required)

-Development: Retreat Center, soaking tubs, sauna
+Development: Retreat Center, soaking tubs, and sauna

-Accommodations: Lodge, guest cabins, camping
+Accommodations: Lodge, guest cabins, and campground

 Hiking distance: Short